fairlearn/fairlearn-proposals/api/Updated-Metrics.md

 So long as these are of equal length (and equal in length to the sensitive feature list - which _will_ be treated as a categorical), then `group_summary()` does not actually care about their datatypes.
 For example, each entry in `y_pred` could be a dictionary of predicted classes and accompanying probabilities.
 Or the user might be working on a regression problem, and both `y_true` and `y_pred` would be floating point numbers (or `y_pred` might even be a tuple of predicted value and error).
-So long as the underlying metric understands the datastructures, `group_summary()` will not care.
+So long as the underlying metric understands the data structures, `group_summary()` will not care.

 There will be an effect on the `GroupedMetric` result object.
 Although the `overall` and `by_groups` properties will work fine, the `differences()` and `ratios()` methods may not.